Sacred sites in South Africa

 Shembe is a combination of Zulu culture and Christianity based on the old testament of the Bible.

-Among the most visited of the South African sacred sites is the Juma Masjid, or Grey Street Mosque in Durban, which was the first mosque built in KwaZulu-Natal.
-The mosque of geometrical design is the oldest in the southern hemisphere, its first 2 minarets rising in 1904.
+Among the most visited of these is the Juma Masjid, or Grey Street Mosque in Durban, which was the first mosque built in KwaZulu-Natal.
+The mosque of geometrical design is the oldest in the southern hemisphere, its first two minarets rising in 1904.

 Another is the Lord Vishnu Temple in Ladysmith, which boasts a fine statue of the great spiritual leader Mohandas Ghandi.
 In Ladysmith too is the beautiful Sufi Mosque on the banks of the Klip River, one of the most exquisite in the world.